asudakou/Analyzing_TD-NIRS/README.md

 **The data** includes 3 experiments involving blood and 2 experiments involving ink, in a new two-layered phantom, measured with a multi-wavelength TD-NIRS system.

+To use the codes and data, download all into one folder, add this folder to MATLAB path, and lastly in files 'Ink_main.m' and 'Blood_main.m' set variable 'folder_calc' to the path of a folder where the calculated data will be stored (some calculations can take days).

 - The moments-based method:

 > A. Liebert, H. Wabnitz, J. Steinbrink, H. Obrig, M. Möller, R. Macdonald, A. Villringer, and H. Rinneberg.
 "Time-Resolved Multidistance Near-Infrared Spectroscopy of the Adult Head: Intracerebral and Extracerebral Absorption Changes from Moments of Distribution of Times of Flight of Photons," Appl.
 Opt.
 43, 3037-3047 (2004).
 DOI:  https://doi.org/10.1364/AO.43.003037